martyjs/marty/docs/_guides/state-sources/http.md

 ---
 layout: page
-title: HTTP
+title: HTTP State Source
 id: http-state-source
 section: State Sources
 ---

-It's likely at some point that you will need to communicate with the server.
-HTTP APIs encapsulate that communication for you.

-HTTP APIs allow you to define functions that create HTTP requests.
+The HTTP state source makes it easy to talk to remote servers over HTTP.
 We use the [fetch](https://github.com/github/fetch) polyfill for making requests but you can use easily roll your own if you like.

 All requests return a promise (Promises/A) that allow you to easily define what happens when a request has finished.